saucelabs/sauce-docs/docs/secure-connections/sauce-connect/environment-variables.md

 sidebar_label: Environment Variables
 ---

-These environment variables can be used in addition to command-line flags to control the behavior of Sauce Connect Proxy.
-Please note that not all environment variables are supported on all platforms.
+These environment variables can be used in addition to [command-line options](/dev/cli/sauce-connect-proxy) to control the behavior of Sauce Connect Proxy.

 When an environment variable is used, it can still be overridden by the command-line.
 Command-line options – when available – always take precedence.
 Some command-line arguments can be passed through a config file or an environment variable.

-When the same argument is passed through multiple methods, the order of precedence is as follows: Command Line Argument > Config File > Environment Variable.
+When the same argument is passed through multiple methods, the order of precedence is as follows:

-See [Sauce Connect Proxy Command Line Reference](/dev/cli/sauce-connect-proxy) for the full list of CLI options.
+1. Command Line Argument
+1. Config File
+1. Environment Variable

-To ensure compatibility with these variables, make sure that you're using the latest version of Sauce Connect Proxy ([download here](https://wiki.saucelabs.com/pages/viewpage.action?pageId=96832863)).
+>**NOTE**: Not all environment variables are supported on all platforms.
+For best performance, make sure that you're using the [latest version of Sauce Connect Proxy](https://wiki.saucelabs.com/pages/viewpage.action?pageId=96832863).

   <table>